Q: "How old were you when you auditioned?"

 1996 Recorded "Get Wet" CD in Phoenix Arizona (6 months)

-Moved to Redondo Beach California for three years.
+to Redondo Beach California for three years.

 1996-99 Beatlemania Shows